StianIsmar/industry-webpage/README.md

 `npm start`

 ### Motivation behind project
-To create a more professional styled website using React and Bootstrap.
+To create a more professional looking website using React and Bootstrap.